Advisory on Memory Integrity for Windows 11 Gamers

 Some users see up to 20% more frames in select games, but it varies widely depending on your specific hardware and drivers.

-3. Why is memory integrity important for HIPAA compliance?
+3. Why is memory integrity important for protecting sensitive data?

-HIPAA requires you to safeguard protected health information.
-Memory integrity helps prevent kernel-level attacks that can compromise sensitive data.
+Memory integrity helps prevent kernel-level attacks that can compromise sensitive information.

 4. Are there safer ways to improve gaming performance?